 2. Diagnosis & History: A diagnostic statement identifying the disability including ICD or DSM classification along with any relevant personal, psychosocial, medical, developmental and/or educational history.

-3. Description of Diagnostic Methodology: A full description of the diagnostic methodology used, including data and measurements from appropriate evaluation instruments.
+3. Description of Diagnostic Methodology (when applicable): A full description of the diagnostic methodology used, including data and measurements from appropriate evaluation instruments.
 The results obtained should draw a direct link to the diagnosis and the functional limitations of the disability.
 For cognitive disorders, evaluations should use adult norms.

-Emotional Support Animal (ESA) documentation must also speak to an existing and continuing diagnostic and therapeutic relationship; the provider's confirmation that the Emotional Support Animal has been prescribed for treatment purposes and is necessary to help alleviate symptoms associated with the person's condition and/or to help the person use and enjoy university housing services; and include a clear description of how the animal will mitigate functional limitations.
-Generally, documentation from health care professionals who review emotional profiles and create template ESA letters for public housing and air carriers, or who have had no contact with the student except for limited encounters that were specifically intended to produce an ESA letter are not considered reliable
+Emotional Support Animal (ESA) Specific documentation must also address an existing and continuing diagnostic and therapeutic relationship; the provider's confirmation that the Emotional Support Animal has been prescribed for treatment purposes and is necessary to help alleviate symptoms associated with the person's condition and/or to help the person use and enjoy university housing services; and include a clear description of how the animal will mitigate functional limitations.
+Generally, documentation from health care professionals who review emotional profiles and create template ESA letters for public housing and air carriers, or who have had no contact with the individual except for limited encounters that were specifically intended to produce an ESA letter are not considered reliable.
+ODR neither requires nor recognizes an ESA "license", "certificate" or "vest" as the basis for establishing the legitimacy of an ESA.
+Emotional support animals additional requirements for animal approval documentation are outlined at University Assistance Animal information.